openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ## Installation Options

+From the 2022.1 release, the OpenVINO installation package has been separated into two parts: OpenVINO Runtime and OpenVINO Development Tools.
+See the following instructions to decide your installation process.

 ### Decide What to Install

 **If you have already finished your model development and want to deploy your applications on various devices, install OpenVINO Runtime**, which contains a set of libraries for an easy inference integration into your applications and supports heterogeneous execution across Intel® CPU and Intel® GPU hardware.